Marwahaoudi/project3-Text-To-Image/README.md

 - Simple and clean Streamlit interface
 - Hosted online with easy access
 - API token handling via .env for security

+## Acknowledgments

+- Our module instructor, Abdelhak Mahmoudi, for his guidance and support throughout the project.